Beginner gardeners who try their best, don’t harm their plants because they forget to water. They harm them by watering them too much

 • Plant death

-More water does not mean more growth — it usually means more damage.
+More water does not mean more growth — it always leads to bad growing conditions and damage.

 What Plants Actually Need to Grow Strong